Nov. 11-12, 1994 Stake “Little Philmont”

 At 6 Am I was up at the main gate to the camp.
 I got our car and brought it up to our cabin so that we could pack our goods.

 At the morning flag ceremony I showed my newly carved and painted bear stick to many boys and leaders.
 They all loved it.
-Some had had a hard time envisioning the bear as I was carving it but once it was painted, the bear was very obvious and they wondered why they hadn’t been able to see it earlier.
+Some

 I went to our final camp breakfast with Lou and Larissa.
 They went back to the cabin and I went to the commissioner shack for site maps of each campsite.

-I went up to my campsites and roamed from one to the next.
-I had appointments with each troop but if they were not ready, I moved on to the next appointment – and then came back around as I had time.
+to the next appointment – and then came back around as I had time.
 I performed the check-out procedures with each troop and campsite.
 I worked with the troops until each troop was checked out – and I had reported such on the radio.

 I went back to the cabin.
 Lou had done a lot of cleaning but wasn’t anywhere to be seen.
 I remembered that she had planned to go see Don Trapp and wife – from the horse corral staff.
 We have enjoyed connecting with them at the dining hall meals this week.
 They seem like a sharp family.
 I worked to pack the few things that Lou and Larissa had not completed.
 We got out of the cabin easily by the 10:00 time – unlike the folks from last week.

 We went to the kitchen and talked the staff out of their meatloaf recipe.
 We drove out of camp right at 11:30 AM.
 We have had a great week at camp.
-We have enjoyed the scenery, the relaxed atmosphere, the cabin and the porch, the beautiful trees, the staff and the cool weather.
-It has been glorious.
+We

 In Payson we stopped again at the Wal-Mart store.
 We bought a lantern to present to my dad for his birthday and Father’s Day – which is tomorrow.
 He saw a mini lantern that I had at camp and it was obvious that he would enjoy one like it.
 We stopped at Burger King for lunch.
 The ride home was pleasant.
 We arrived home to the hot town at 2:45 PM.